razzacktiger/Quranalysis/TESTING_PLAN.md

   - Add portion:
     - Surah: "Al-Fatiha"
     - Ayahs: 1-7
     - Recency: "new"
   - Add mistake:
     - Portion: Al-Fatiha
     - Ayah: 3
     - Category: "pronunciation"
     - Subcategory: "makhraj"
     - Severity: 2
-  - Submit and verify success
+  - Submit and verify success (small bug that when i create session, redirects to dashboard screen but would need to click 'refresh' button to see the updated session)

 - [ ] **View Session Details**